brandon-powers/ddg/README.md

   The goal of this project is to write a tool that connects to relational data stores and outputs the dependency graph, where a node represents a table and an edge represents a dependency.
 The initial idea here is to use the foreign key constraints on a table to achieve this.

 TODO:
-  - Finish implementation and testing of MySQL adapter support.
-  - Add test coverage measurement and increase coverage.
-  - Add benchmark and performance testing.
   - Fix integration with Travis-CI.
   - Write documentation on DDG in this README.
   - Create a GIF at the top-level of the README to demonstrate basic usage and grab attention.